 How often should I do assisted stretching?

-Can assisted stretching help with tight muscles?
+Does assisted stretching help with pain?